New-Bamboo/Hermes/README.md

     set wildmode=list:longest,list:full
     set complete=.,w,b"

-These settings will let you efficiently edit any file whose type is supported by default, and that already covers javascript and ruby.
-The enable standard features like line numbering and syntax highlight but also take care of some compatibility settings with OsX and iTerm (like mouse support and clipboard sharing).
+These settings will allow you to efficiently edit any file whose type is supported by default, so Javascript and Ruby are already covered.
+The settings enable standard features like line numbering and syntax highlighting and also turn on features like mouse support and clipboard sharing that are useful in integrating Vim into iTerm and OS X.

 #### Plugins